Ercenk/ContosoAssets/README.md

-# ContosoAssets - Please see my other [sample](https://github.com/Ercenk/ContosoAMPBasic) to understand how Marketplace integration works.
+# ContosoAssets - Please see my other [sample](https://github.com/Ercenk/ContosoAMPBasic) to understand how marketplace integration works.

 **I am not currently working on this sample to keep it up to date.
 Please see my other [sample](https://github.com/Ercenk/ContosoAMPBasic) to understand how Marketplace integration works.**